jesusgastanaduy/jesusgastanaduy.github.io/_teaching/machine_learning.md

 location: "Lima, Peru"
 ---

-The course covered the main supervised and unsupervised algorithms in Machine Learning; the coding language used was R.
+The course covered the main supervised and unsupervised algorithms in Machine Learning; the programming language used was R.

 Some of the algorithms taught include: